-The management company estimates the impact of sustainability risks on the fund's return to be moderate.
+The management company estimates the impact of sustainability risks on the fund's return to be medium as compared to funds with similar investment policies.
 Accordingly it can be assumed that sustainability risks could have an impact on the fund's performance.

-Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (Corporate Governance menu).
+Information on the management company's strategies for considering sustainability risks in their decision-making processes regarding investment is available on the management company's website at www.rcm.at or rcm-international.com (menu, Corporate Governance).